-Where the applicant has the financial means to resolve their own housing circumstances will not be able to join the housing register, for clarity this means either:
+Any applicant who has the financial means to resolve their own housing circumstances will not be able to join the housing register.
+For clarity, this means either:

 - Households with a gross income (excluding non-dependants income) of over £60,000. - Savings and/or assets totalling over £16,000.